librolibro/cellular-automaton.nvim/README.md

 ---and also make some default implementation
 ---@param should_fall: fun(CellularAutomatonCell):boolean
 ```
-- [ ] support for nested animations (if they're on the same tabpage)
+- [x] support for nested animations (if they're on the same tabpage)
+    - didn't test it properly
 - [ ] `listchars` support?
 - [ ] wrap support
     - it's trickier than I thought earlier...